Olympia and Granby Mills – Columbia, South Carolina

 Olympia Mill opened in 1899.
 At the time, it was the largest cotton mill in the world under one roof.
 The neighborhood around the two mills (Olympia and Granby) quickly grew as workers were needed to run over 2,000 textile looms.
 Operating for almost a century, the mills finally closed their doors in 1996.
 They sat vacant for more than 10 years until they were renovated in 2007 to house upscale apartments.

-See a postcard of Olympia Mill in 1915.
 For an informative overview of the buildings that make Olympia Mill and Village historic, read the Olympia Mill and Village Historical and Architectural Inventory (requires Adobe Reader).

 Reflections on Olympia and Granby Mills